wolfeidau/wolfeidau_site/_posts/2014-03-23-golang-can-i-have-a-package-manager-please.md

   - versioning
 ---

-Currently [golang](http://golang.org) has no *standard* package manager, this in my view makes it a ton harder for those new to the language. golang has for the most part been a pleasure to use, built in features are well thought out and help new users get started fast.
+Currently [golang](http://golang.org) has no *standard* package manager, this in my view makes it harder for those new to the language. golang has for the most part been a pleasure to use, built in features are well thought out and help new users get started fast.
 Dependency management is by contrast a jarring and painful experience for those starting with golang.
 To understand why I believe this is the case I have put together a proposal of sorts for a package manager.

 ## What does a package manager do?

 A package managers core **job** is to:

 * Provide a simple method of retrieving a snapshot of upstream libraries.
-* Enable reproducible build results, this is done by enabling a user to retrieve the same, or a compatible upstream version of a dependency.
+* Enable a user to maintain compatible versions of these upstream libraries therefore avoiding broken builds when one of these modules is changed.
+* Let people maintaining libraries communicate differing levels of interface/module changes to downstream users via semantic versioning.

 ## The current solution